We tested the EufyCam 2 for 500+ hours to see if it’s a good choice for your property.

-The EufyCam 2 is a battery-powered, high-definition outdoor security camera that’s easy-as-pie to install.
-This camera doesn’t have any cords to plug in or wires to worry about, and it keeps all of your video footage safe and secure with local storage.
+The EufyCam 2 is a high-definition, battery-powered outdoor security camera that’s easy to install.
+There are no cords to plug in or wires to worry about.
+This camera also keeps all of your video footage safe and secure with local storage.

 After testing two EufyCam 2 cameras for more than 500 hours, we can say it has a few quirks with its night vision.
 But, on the whole, the EufyCam 2 is a solid camera for the price.